Last updated: July 26, 2022

 Dogs: | Not allowed |

-The best way to get to the start of the Katoomba Falls Round Walk is by parking your car in the big car park at Scenic World, located on the corner of Violet Street and Cliff Drive (see map location).
+The best way to get to the start of the Katoomba Falls Round Walk is by parking your car in the car park at Scenic World, located on the corner of Violet Street and Cliff Drive (see map location).

 The start of the Katoomba Falls Round Walk is located between the car park and the main entrance to Scenic World.
-See further below for a map.

 Look for the green signpost and make your way to the wooden boardwalk.
-This is also the starting point of the Prince Henry Cliff Walk, a 7 km hike between Scenic World and the Gordon Falls lookout in Leura.
+This is also the starting point of the Prince Henry Cliff Walk, a 7 km hike between Scenic World and the Gordon Falls Lookout in Leura.

 At the first intersection at the end of the boardwalk, keep going straight towards the Scenic World Valley Stations via the Federal Pass.

-1. Juliets Balcony
+2. Juliets Balcony

 Juliets Balcony is your first real opportunity to witness the sheer beauty of the entire Katoomba Falls waterfall.

-As you head back down from Juliets Balcony, turn right and follow the path.
 At the next intersection, turn right and head south towards Federal Pass and Scenic World Valley Stations.

 At the Rainforest Lookout, turn right and follow the track until you get to the intersection with Underfalls Walk.

-3. Witches Leap
+4. Witches Leap

 Cross the wooden bridge over the creek and follow the track as it winds down towards Witches Leap.

-4. Reids Plateau
+5. Reids Plateau (Optional)

 Wow we do have some amazing, scenic locations in Australia, I was born in country NSW and you just take all this for granted when living amongst it, now that I live in city you forget how beautiful this country is until you see something like this absolutely amazing, well done.